 - In the alternate future of season 3, Sylar goes nuclear while standing a few feet away from Peter and Claire, both of whom are shown to survive.

-- In Buffy the Vampire Slayer, Buffy is killed twice, but it doesn't "take".
-The first, Xander resuscitates her; in the second, she is brought back by a magical ritual.
+- Buffy is killed, she is brought back by a magical ritual.

 - Mulder makes a regular habit of this in The X-Files.
 The most noteworthy occurrence is in season 8.
 It went so far that his body started decomposing and he was buried with a funeral and everything, only to be dug up three months later and found to be only mostly dead.

-- Old-school RPGs based on AD&D rules often had relatively easy resurrection at shrines/churches for those willing to "donate."
+- Old-school RPGs based on Dungeons & Dragons rules often had relatively easy resurrection at shrines/churches for those willing to "donate."

 - The SSI Gold Box games, which use AD&D rules, also have multiple levels:

 - "Unconscious", at exactly zero hit points and can be restored with any sort of healing.